Vauxhall Combo Electric review

 - Drives well

 - Good quality and well equipped interior

 - More expensive to buy than diesel

 |Electric||171 miles||7hrs 30mins (0-100%, 7.4kW)||30mins (10-80%, 100kW)|

-As of late 2021, there are already many electric vans on the market in the UK, however it's fair to say some are more polished and accomplished than others.
+There's a wealth of electric vans on the market in the UK now, however it's fair to say some are more polished and accomplished than others.
 A few are effectively third-party conversions, simply slotting in a battery pack and electric motor where you would normally find the engine and fuel tank.

 It offers those looking for a zero-emissions small van a 171-mile driving range, the same load volumes as its diesel equivalent (3.3 to 3.9 cubic metres) and a maximum payload of more than 800kg.
 Power comes for a 50kWh battery, installed under the floor so as not to intrude on occupant or cargo space in any way.

 Charging it fully will take seven-and-half hours from a typical domestic wallbox, although if the van is parked at a commercial premises with a three-phase/11kW electricity supply while not being used, that time drops to five hours.
 Out and about during the working day, the van can be topped up from near-empty to 80% in 30 minutes from a 100kW public rapid charger.
 The battery itself gets an eight-year/100,000-mile guarantee, so if you find that it can no longer charge to more than 70% of its as-new capacity, Vauxhall will replace it for free.

 The technology underpinning the Combo Electric is not just shared with the other vans mentioned above – it's also found in passenger cars like Vauxhall's Corsa Electric and the Peugeot e-208.
 That translates to a pleasant driving experience, with all the typical upsides that come with electric power: no gearchanges, not much noise (especially at slower speeds) and instant torque from a standstill making it feel very nippy around town.